LLNL/exajugo/jl_hiop_pridec/README.md

 ## Outputs

    All output is written to a subdirectory of the directory "output".

-   The root output directory for a given case: case_$(date +%Y%m%d_%H%M%S) All output files are saved in different directories according to the ranks of the processes: rank_0, rank_1, ...
+   The root output directory for a given case: case_$(date +%Y%m%d_%H%M%S)

+   All output files are saved in different directories according to the ranks of the processes: rank_0, rank_1, ...

+   Outputs for rank 0 for a given case (bnus system):

+      - solution.csv: solution for each iteration;
+      - solution_iterations.csv: objective value and execution time for each iteration;
+      - log_case_JOBNUMBER_0.out: screen output;
+      - log_case_JOBNUMBER_0.err: slurm errors;
+      - hessian.csv: hessian value for each iteration;
+      - gradient.csv: gradient value for each iteration.

+   Outputs for rank i > 0 for a given case (bnus system):

+      - contingency_i.csv: contingency subproblem solution for each iteration;
+      - contingency_i_iterations.csv: contingency subproblem objective value and execution time for each iteration;
+      - log_case_JOBNUMBER_i.out: screen output;
+      - log_case_JOBNUMBER_i.err: slurm errors.